cfwheels/cfwheels/guides/working-with-cfwheels/testing-your-application.md

 If the testing framework sees that a component does not extend `wheels.Test`, that component will be skipped.
 This lets you create and store any mock components that you might want to use with your tests and keep everything together.

-Any test methods must begin their name with "test\_":
+Any test methods must begin their name with "test":

 ```java
 function testExpectedEqualsActual() {